White-Labeled SendGrid Email Templates for Customer Notifications

 Name your Dynamic SendGrid Email Template and then proceed to create a new template.

-Next, click on the new template’s name and then create a new version of this template.
-To create a new version of the template, click on the Add Version button.
+Next, click the new template’s name and create a new version of the template.
+To create a new version of the template, click the “Add Version” button.

 You can have multiple versions of a given Dynamic SendGrid Template and use only the active one.

-After that, to create a new custom email template, go to the Your Email Designs tab and then click on the Blank Template tab.
+After that, to create a new custom Email template, go to the “Your Email Designs” tab and then click the “Blank Template” tab.

 Create a new custom SendGrid Email template using Your Email Designs.

-To use the visual editor, select the Design Editor on the Select Your Editing Experience page.
+To use the visual editor, select the “Design Editor” on the “Select Your Editing Experience” page.

 SendGrid Design Editor allows you to create email templates using the Visual Editor.

-The Design Editor provides visual editing experience, allowing you to drag and drop visual or text elements into the template, move them inside the template, change their color, add images, etc. You can use the Design Editor as the alternative to the Code Editor that requires using HTML for adding styling and functionality to your templates.
-The Design Editor also allows you to view and edit HTML of the given template.
+The Design Editor provides a visual editing experience, allowing you to drag and drop visual or text elements into the template, move them inside the template, change their color, add images, etc. You can use the Design Editor as the alternative to the Code Editor which requires using HTML for adding styling and functionality to your templates.
+The Design Editor also allows you to view and edit the HTML of the given template.

 In the Visual Email Editor, you can drag and drop design elements to create your custom template.

-To create customized SendGrid email templates using HTML, select the Code Editor on the Select Your Editing Experience page.
+To create customized SendGrid Email templates using HTML, select the “Code Editor” on the “Select Your Editing Experience” page.

 Use the SendGrid Code Editor to create custom SendGrid email templates from HTML code.